 Does it have a place to mount a motor?

 Using a motor to move through the water is an excellent option if you’re exhausted paddling.
 You can also move from one fishing spot to the next with ease.
-If you’re considering this, make sure that there’s room for a motor in your fishing kayak.
+If you’re considering this, make sure there’s room for a motor in your fishing kayak.
 There are also customized mounts that you can purchase, but they cost more.

 How much does the kayak weigh?

 When you put weight into consideration, I suggest lightweight and durable kayaks.
-This is actually a good combination because it makes transporting the fishing kayak easier.
+This is a good combination because it makes transporting the fishing kayak easier.